CSC207-UofT/course-project-uwutever/reports/phase0/progress_report.md

 initial CRC model and proposing appropriate solutions.

-Brian also wrote a detailed specification, which proved invaluable in providing a concrete list of goals to work towards achieving.
+Brian also wrote a detailed specification, which will be invaluable in providing a concrete list of goals to work towards achieving.
+Franklin later elaborated on it and made some minor edits.

 This progress report was jointly created by Letian, Arkaprava, and Franklin.

-In the next phase(s), Kevin, Arkaprava, Franklin and Brian will implement the algorithm part of our program and Hanrui, Letian will focus on UI design.
+In the coming phases, Kevin, Arkaprava, Franklin and Brian will implement the algorithm part of our program and Hanrui, Letian will focus on UI design, depending on their workload, Kevin and Franklin might assist with the UI part as well.

 We are confident and optimistic about the success of our project domain due to its unique and vast